SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 Note that each individual column on the Estimate is controlled by access roles.

-Please note that you can have several external costs, expenses and resources under one client line.
-It will depend how you want to show the estimate details to clients
+Please note that you can have several external costs, expenses, and resources under one client line.
+It will depend on how you want to show the estimate details to clients